-The system should then prompt you for your user name and password.
+The system should then prompt for your user name and password.
 Enter the user name and password for the user created earlier in this section.
 The resulting configuration should be similar to the following screen shot.
 You will also want to open the local connection to allow browsing of the local file system and shells.
 This connection should be opened automatically.
+Figure 13 shows the completed setup.